ghc-proposals/ghc-proposals/proposals/0631-main-return-types.rst

 ^^^^^^^^^^^^^^^^

-Some users may expect ``main :: IO Int`` to work, and we could add a ``Termination Int`` instance to satisfy that.
-But this is much more likely to cause behavior changes in real programs, and perpetuates a practice of semantically loose types.
+Some users may expect ``main :: IO Int`` to work, and we could add a ``ExitStatus Int`` instance to satisfy that.
+But this is more likely to cause behavior changes in real programs, and perpetuates a practice of semantically loose types.

 ::

- instance Termination Int where report 0 = ExitSuccess report n = ExitFailure n
+ instance ExitStatus Int where
+   toExitCode 0 = ExitSuccess
+   toExitCode n = ExitFailure n

-Require a Termination instance
+Require an ExitStatus instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead of falling back to ``main >> exitWith ExitSuccess`` when there is no ``Termination`` instance, we could have compilation simply fail in this case.
+Instead of falling back to ``main >> exitWith ExitSuccess`` when there is no ``ExitStatus`` instance, we could have compilation simply fail in this case.
 This would be backwards incompatible (in particular, breaking any ``main :: forall a.
 IO a``, which may be used to indicate a ``main`` which does not return), but would ensure explicitness and